These unusual clocks run on any device with a modern web browser.

 Just remember that the top 2 lights are :30 and :10, and the bottom 2 are half that.
 Quick Reference

-Certain styles may be useful for vision impairment: 5 lights are easier to distinguish than numerals.
+Certain styles may be useful for low vision: 5 lights are easier to distinguish than numerals.

 Includes 17 different styles and 9 colors.
 Try It